zyxrhythm/zyxw/README.txt

 - Logs on the the Logs page can be modified on /zyx/logs.txt

-- To access the website via https you can modify the "HTML meta tag" method redirection on index.html accordingly.
+- To access the website via https you can modify the "HTML meta tag" redirection on index.html accordingly.

 ---------------------